 (a) Dilution: If a tested mixture is diluted with a diluent which does not meet the criteria for Class 8 and does not affect the packing group of other ingredients, then the new diluted mixture may be assigned to the same packing group as the original tested mixture.

-NOTE: in certain cases, diluting a mixture or substance may lead to an increase in the corrosive properties.
+NOTE: In certain cases, diluting a mixture or substance may lead to an increase in the corrosive properties.
 If this is the case, this bridging principle cannot be used.

 (b) Batching: The skin corrosion potential of a tested production batch of a mixture can be assumed to be substantially equivalent to that of another untested production batch of the same commercial product when produced by or under the control of the same manufacturer, unless there is reason to believe there is significant variation such that the skin corrosion potential of the untested batch has changed.
 If the latter occurs, a new classification is necessary.